 - Wash it in a sink of warm, soapy water.
 Add white vinegar to the water if the shade is greasy.
 Rinse well and dry.

 - Glass lampshades can be washed in the dishwasher on the top rack.
 There’s no need to clean them separately from other dishes, but don’t crowd the machine.

 - If you don’t have a dishwasher, clean it in a tub of warm, soapy water.
 Add white vinegar to the water if the shade is greasy, then rinse and immediately hand-dry it.

 Between deeper cleanings, keep your lampshades good by dusting them when you clean the room.
-Run a lint roller over them to remove pet hair and dust.
-Wipe all other types of lampshades with a clean microfiber cloth when you dust the room.
-Regardless of the type of lampshade, you should clean them once each season.
+Run a lint roller over them as needed to remove pet hair and debris.
+Regardless of the type of lampshade, you should deep clean them once each season.

 Pin How to Clean Lampshades for later!